-Our first generation Ioffe trap was the first to have such openings into a antihydrogen trap, but the technology of this trap prevented it from being used for more than a trial or two during an 8 hour beam shift.
-Our second generation trap has the capacity to be used repeatedly during a beam shift as well having sideports.
+Our first generation loffe trap was the first to have such openings into a antihydrogen trap, but the technology of this trap prevented it from being used for more than a trial or two during an 8 hour beam shift.
+Our second generation trap was designed to be used repeatedly during a beam shift as well having sideports.